-However, if your sales rep is new to your city, then it’s often smart to do some sales route planning even if they are only doing a call or two.
+However, if your sales rep is new to your city, it’s often smart to do some sales route planning, even if they are only doing a call or two.
 It can help them navigate an unfamiliar area with greater ease.
-Plus, it will help them learn about efficient paths through town, and that can make them more economical over time.
+Plus, it will help them learn about efficient paths through town, making them more economical over time.

-Sometimes you want a map view, notes on the areas you want to visit, and to have apps to log history of activity.
-So this may still warrant the use of a device and apps (such as the ones available on Mac, or Android).
+Sometimes you want a map view, notes on the areas you want to visit, and apps to log the history of activity.
+This may still warrant using a mobile device and apps (such as the ones available on Mac or Android).
 In some cases, a spreadsheet may be adequate.

 Choosing a Route Planning Solution

 For most companies and sales reps, it’s clear that planning enhances productivity and saves time.
 However, it is not always easy to choose the right solution to make planning your routes simple.